upadhyesudnyan-max/Karnataka-Smart-Sales--Performance/README.md

 ## 🧰 Tech Stack

 `Python` · `Pandas` · `NumPy` · `Matplotlib` · `Seaborn` · `Scikit-learn` · `Streamlit` · `SQL` · `Power BI`

----

-## 📌 Notes

-- Update the file path in `analysis.py` to point to your local dataset location.
-- The Streamlit app auto-derives `Profit` (20% margin assumption) if it's missing from the uploaded CSV, and falls back to generated sample data if no file is uploaded.

----

-## 📄 License

-This project is available for personal and educational use.
+ersonal and educational use.
 Add a license of your choice (e.g., MIT) if publishing publicly.